Skip to main content

 Ephemeral Nature of Node Scripts

-Every time you save changes to a script, the code is re-evaluated and a new instance is created: the constructor runs again.
-If you don't modify the script, the current instance stays active.
+Every time you save changes to a script's code (or switch which asset a script entry points to), that entry's instance is destroyed and a new one is created: the constructor runs again.
+Other scripts attached to the same Node are unaffected.
+Editing a script's parameters in the Scripts Editor never recreates the instance.
 Keep this in mind to avoid duplicate event listeners or repeated side effects.

 If your script is designed for a specific Node type, add a type-check in the constructor: